trilok3003/Tutorials/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Testing Tutorial Stories

+1. Testing services
+2. Spy is used for calling actual function or not .
+3. createSpyObj
+4. beforeEach (removing duplicate code)
+5. TESTBED utility is used for not create instance menualy [used dependency injection]
+6. http service
+7. component
+8. dom
+9. asynchronus
+10. promise
+11. pipes
+12. directives
+13. routing
+14. code coverage